Who are we

 Visit CEO Water Mandate here.

-The Carbon Disclosure Project is an independent not-for-profit organization that aims to reduce greenhouse gas emissions, improve water management and accelerate the solutions to climate change by putting relevant information at the heart of business, policy and investment decisions.
+CDP is an independent not-for-profit organization that aims to reduce greenhouse gas emissions, improve water management and accelerate the solutions to climate change by putting relevant information at the heart of business, policy and investment decisions.

 Visit CDP here.